sunnyallana/headstarter-hackathon-0/README.md

 # EEVI - Centralized Activity Tracker Web App

 Welcome to **EEVI**, a centralized activity tracker web application designed for the Fast Pacing Headstarter Fellowship.
-EEVI allows users to effortlessly discover and manage events and meetings, providing a streamlined experience for tracking and scheduling activities.
+EEVI allows users to effortlessly discover and manage events and meetings, providing a streamlined experience for tracking activities.

 ## Project Overview